-The wireless transceiver comprises a 2.4 GHz radio that supports both the Bluetooth Low Energy and IEEE 802.15.4 radio standards.
-There is a IEEE802.15.4 compliant modem and baseband processor.
-There is also a Bluetooth Low Energy 5.0 compliant modem and link layer.
-These blocks, with IEEE 802.15.4 and Bluetooth Low Energy 5.0 protocol software provided as libraries, implement the standards-based wireless transceiver that transmits and receives data over the air in the unlicensed 2.4 GHz band.
-To support the IEEE 802.15.4 protocol an AES engine is also provided, in the K32W041A/K32W041AM, to accelerate the required encryption features.
-The Bluetooth Low Energy Link layer block contains an internal AES engine to support the requirements of the encryption required for the Bluetooth Low Energy 5.0 standard.
+The wireless transceiver comprises a 2.4 GHz radio, modem, a baseband processor and PHY controller.
+These blocks, with protocol software provided as a library, implement an IEEE802.15.4 standards-based wireless transceiver that transmits and receives data over the air in the unlicensed 2.4 GHz band.
+To support the IEEE802.15.4 protocol an AES engine is also provided, in the JN5189, to accelerate the required encryption features.